Gaelic BA (Hons)

 • Students who don't hold a Higher or Standard grade pass in Gaelic will be assessed individually to ensure you are able to engage with the course materials and teaching

-• You will be required to attend an on-campus visit or to take part in an informal virtual interview, to decide which level 7 pathway is most suitable and to see if any additional support could help prepare for entry
+• You will be invited to attend an informal interview, either on-campus or virtually, to decide which level 7 pathway is most suitable and to see if any additional support could help prepare for entry

 • Applicants with other qualifications or experience will be considered on an individual basis